frankhereford/advent-of-code-2023/README.md

 This website consists of two, almost seperate, projects.
 These include:
 * A backend system used to provide the polaroid photograph with video on the televisions
+  * To see this portion of the project more clearly, you can click the red close button on the terminal to hide it.
 * A nextJS app utilizing WASM compiled from rust to compute the 2023 Advent of Code solutions

 ### Photograph